By Scott Ross

 Still, there was something about Von Drake, beyond the Disney hard-sell.
 First and foremost, Kahl’s brilliant design.
-Second, his vocalilzation by the great Paul Frees.
+Second, his vocalization by the great Paul Frees.
 Of all Frees’ myriad comic voices (Boris Badenov, Inspector Fenwick, Super Chicken’s sidekick Fred, the Burgomeister Meisterberger) Ludwig is his masterpiece: The only slightly exaggerated accent (all those marvelous, rolling r’s), the explosive temper (which, in spite of the lack of official genealogy, does rather link him with both with Donald and with Scrooge McDuck), the muttered asides, the outrageous braggadocio.

 Although Von Drake appeared in some very fine short subjects both for television (An Adventure in Color, Kids is Kids, The Truth About Mother Goose) and theatrical release (A Symposium on Popular Songs) nowhere is his (and Frees’) absolute brilliance demonstrated more completely than in the superb Disneyland LP Professor Ludwig von Drake.

 I discovered this record in a music shop in downtown Mt.
-Vernon, Ohio in 1970.
-The proprietor, who stocked sheet music and instruments as well as a few LPs, had a wire-rack display of Disneyland albums.
+Vernon, Ohio in 1970; the proprietor, who stocked sheet music and instruments as well as a few LPs, had a wire-rack display of Disneyland and Buena Vista albums.
 I must have taxed his patience pulling out these treasures over several months, weighing which one I wanted most (the That Darn Cat soundtrack?
 The Sorcerer’s Apprentice?) but always coming back to Ludwig.
 Since I only received a dollar allowance every week, of which half went into my savings account, that other half had to go for my comic books (15 cents then, and I’d never forgiven the publishers for raising the cover price from 12) and whatever else I wanted.
 I must have gotten a few extra dollars for Christmas or my 10th birthday, because one day that winter I nervously approached the music shop with the whole six dollars necessary in my hand, earnestly praying Ludwig was still there.
-It was.

 I damn near wore that record out.